 - 6 shitake mushrooms , sliced

 - ½ cup cilantro , stems and leaves in tact

 - 2 cups rice noodles , or you can use other Asian style noodles like kelp or shiratake noodles

 - 1 package firm tofu , use as is or bake (see notes)

 - Soak a piece of rice paper in warm water for 5 seconds, then place on flat surface.

 - Put a few pieces of each ingredient in center of rice paper.
 Don’t overfill.

-- Rice paper tends to stick easily so don’t worry about it being perfect while you fold, as you roll it will stick and come out ok.
-Dip in sauces and enjoy!
+Roll tightly like a burrito.
+See post for step by step pictures.
+Rice paper tends to stick easily so don’t worry about it being perfect while you fold, as you roll it will stick and come out ok.

 - You can add or sub any veggies you like in your rolls.
-The tofu is optional, omit for soy free version.
-You may have left over tofu is using since it comes in a large block.
+See post for ideas.